taylortao/MyBlogRawMarkDownFile/_posts/Key value storage overview.md

 (1) Single leader replication: all writes go to one instance, reads come from any instance (2) Multi leader replication: writes can go to a small subset of leader instances and reads can come from any instance (3) Leaderless replication: writes go to all instances, reads come from all instances (for example: quorum)

+CRDT: Conflict-Free Replicated Data Type (CRDT) is a data structure which allows multiple replicas to be updated independently and concurrently without the need for synchronization. it is normally implemented by vectors.

 ### Replication consistency
 Strong Consistency: read sees all previous writes, which means a read operation returns the value that was last written for a given object.